dfrumkin/CS479-Assignment-PointNet/README.md

 ## Changes to the Code

-In addition to the **TODO** sections (renamed **DONE_TODO**), I also had to introduce minor changes in other places, so technically cannot submit it for grade.
+In addition to the **TODO** sections (renamed **DONE_TODO**), I also had to introduce minimal changes in other places, so technically cannot submit it for a grade.

-- I use a modern version of python (1.13) and pytorch.
+- I used a modern version of python (3.13) and pytorch (2.9).
 The environment is managed by uv configured in pyproject.toml.
-- The dependency on pytorch3d was problematic, but it was only for chamfer_distance, so I just added code for the function.
+- With modern python/pytorch, the dependency on pytorch3d was problematic.
+Since it was needed only for chamfer_distance, I just added code for the function and dropped the dependency.
 - I used ruff for linting and automatic code formatting.
 - I used jaxtyping and beartype for type annotations, in addition to einx that I like for clarity.
 - I used wandb to track experiments.